-LAFTER begins on September 12. if you have any questions please contact me at 8022588769
+LAFTER is running continuously this year.
+If you have any questions please contact me at Mrs. Griswold.

 Have your child keep an extra set of clothes and or shoes at school.
-As the weather gets colder please send your child with an extra pair of mittens and be sure your child has appropriate clothing for going outside to recess.
+Please send your child with an extra pair of mittens and be sure your child has appropriate clothing for going outside to recess.

 We use the Common Core Standards a nationally accepted set of skills centered on depth of learning rather than breadth.
 This means children will spend time deepening their understandings of topics rather than simply covering many topics.
 To aid this type of learning a cross curricular method of teaching and learning is present in our classroom, meaning subjects are not segregated they are combined ie. math is not taught separate from science or social studies, reading is not taught in isolation but included in topics of study.
 Lessons are continually developing based on prior learning because of the use of these methods.
 It is very important that children attend school every day and arrive and leave at scheduled times.
 I believe in designing instruction to meet the needs and interests of the children.
 The designing and use of cross curricular teaching enables me to avoid using programs or workbooks as many traditional classrooms do.
 I use the method of teaching known as Differentiated Instruction, this means that children will be working on learning at individualized levels and all lessons are varied to meet the needs of all learners.
 First grade learning builds off the prior day learning and always spirals.
 We never really end any topic or academic practice we simply continue to build on it gaining new knowledge and incorporating new abilities.